 Connections: Single 4K/HDR HDMI loop through, one optical audio input, 3.5mm audio port, 2-way Bluetooth, wi-fi

-The MS550 isn’t as outright glamorous as some of today’s soundbars.
-It’s superbly well built, though, with enough weight and robustness to raise hopes it will pack almost as powerful a punch as the MS650 without succumbing to unwanted vibrations, rattles or dropouts.
+Granted the MS550 isn’t as outright glamorous as some of today’s soundbars, but it’s superbly well built, with enough weight and robustness to raise hopes it will pack almost as powerful a punch as the MS650 without succumbing to unwanted vibrations, rattles or dropouts.

 The brushed metallic finish on the top edge looks stylish but serious too, while the grille on the front edge looks crisp and no-nonsense.
 It’s great at this price point, too, to discover an LED display under the right hand side of this grille that tells you which input you’ve got selected.